 Internal control and compliance 6

-Financial results and financial standing 7
+Financial results and financial standing

-Management strategies and management planning 12
+t Management strategies and management planning

-Human resources 19
+Human resources

-Other individual matters 20
+Other individual matters

-Subsidiary, associate, and Group governance 30
+Subsidiary, associate, and Group governance

 Nomination & Remuneration Committee

 The Nomination & Remuneration Committee is made up of Directors elected by resolution of the Board of Directors, and is currently composed of five members, the majority of whom are independent outside directors and which include the Representative Chairman and CEO as the chairperson.
 The Committee meets at least once a year.